sogko/pecker-docs/_getting_started/why-would-i-need-a-framework.md

 In short, there is no shortage of use-cases for processing your assets before serving them up in your web applications.

-**Pecker framework provides various mechanisms to handle pre- and post-processing for different types of assets to fit your project.**
+**Pecker framework provides various mechanisms to handle pre- and post-processing for different types of assets to fit your project, along with built-in transformations for typical use-cases**

 ---